-The low-residency Master of Arts in Transpersonal Psychology program with a concentration in Ecopsychology is based on the integration of personal and transpersonal growth, contemplative practice, critical intellect, and service.
+The low-residency Master of Arts in Transpersonal Ecopsychology program is based on the integration of personal and transpersonal growth, contemplative practice, critical intellect, and service.
 These values are furthered by our emphasis on community, diversity and inclusivity.
-The Ecopsychology program offers Naropa’s approach to contemplative education and engagement with inner development and the world to a geographically diverse, international, population of students.
+The Transpersonal Ecopsychology program offers Naropa’s approach to contemplative education and engagement with inner development and the world to a geographically diverse, international population of students.
 It seeks to expand contemplative education through the online medium.

 These core values are the foundation of the program’s goals.

-- demonstrate expertise in the concepts, themes, practices, theory, methods, history, and current issues of ecopsychology.
+- demonstrate expertise in the concepts, themes, practices, theory, methods, history, and current issues of transpersonal ecopsychology.

-- apply and expand their understanding of ecopsychology through service and intellectual contributions.
+- apply and expand their understanding of transpersonal ecopsychology through service and intellectual contributions.

-- demonstrate understanding and respect for service, intellectual rigor, and engaged action as essential in ecopsychology.
+- demonstrate understanding and respect for service, intellectual rigor, and engaged action as essential in transpersonal ecopsychology.

 - demonstrate a personal, ongoing, and deepening relationship with transpersonal and contemplative practices and an integration of these practices in their lives and academic work.